cfjedimaster/raymondcamdendotcom/content/post/2017/10/13/some-pwa-tips.md

 	chrome://flags/#bypass-app-banner-engagement-checks

-In theory when you enable this, you can then use the "Add to Homescreen" link in devtools to force it. *However*, it does not force the prompt, it just "resets" it so that when you refresh the app, it's as if you never declined it or installed it before.
-I'm having trouble with remote debug and Android adb on my desktop so I've not yet confirmed this, but as I said, on a manual homescreen save, everything is kosher with my app so I think I'm good.
-Speaking of that...
+In theory when you enable this, you can then use the "Add to Homescreen" link in DevTools to force it. *However*, it does not force the prompt, it just "resets" it so that when you refresh the app, it's as if you never declined it or installed it before.
+I'm having trouble with remote debug and Android adb on my desktop so I've not yet confirmed this, but as I said, on a manual home screen save, everything is kosher with my app so I think I'm good.

+*Edit:* So a few minutes after I released this blog post, I realized that I needed to set that Chrome flag on the device.
+Duh.
+I did that, restarted Chrome on my Android device, and instantly got the app installer banner.
+Woot!

 Lighthouse Audits
 ===